Winterwolf365/git-streak/README.md

 - Add custom icon instead of the default tauri icon.

-- Make Appimage on Linux, MSI installer on Windows and on MacOs make .app and .dmg work.
+- Make Appimage on Linux, MSI installer on Windows and on MacOs .app and .dmg work.
 ## Known issues
 Windows:
 - Auto-launch on startup gets registered in the OS, but didn't work in my testing.